Every year, more than half a million people help the NHS improve healthcare and develop life-saving treatments by taking part in clinical trials.

 - More about side effects and how to manage them

 - More about the best dose to use

 Although these treatments have been tested in phase 1 trials, you may still have side effects that the doctors don’t know about.
 Drugs can affect people in different ways.

 Phase 2 trials are often larger than phase 1.
 There may be up to 100 or so people taking part.
 Sometimes in a phase 2 trial, a new treatment is compared with another treatment already in use, or with a dummy drug (placebo).
 If the results of phase 2 trials show that a new treatment may be as good as existing treatment, or better, it then moves into phase 3.

-Some phase 2 trials are randomised.
-This means the researchers put the people taking part into treatment groups at random.
+Most phase 2 trials are randomised.
+This means the computers put the people taking part into treatment groups at random (by chance).

 Phase 3 trials